garrandall/popular-music-data/tracks/you-send-me-aretha-franklin.md

 Honest you do
 Honest you know ya did
 Ya know, ya did
-Ya know ya, do know (you-ooh-hoo send me)
+Ya know ya, do know (you-oh-hoo send me)
-You got everything it takes to wed me (you-ooh-hoo send me) And when you do the things you do you know that send me (do-ooh-hoo send me) Honestly, you send me
+You got everything it takes to wed me (you-oh-hoo send me) And when you do the things you do you know that send me (do-oh-hoo send me) Honestly, you send me
 You send me, baby, you send me
 You move me (do)